NoahPangUCSB/AgentSocietyChallenge/README.md

 [![Competition Link](https://img.shields.io/badge/competition-link-orange)](https://www.codabench.org/competitions/4574/) &ensp;
 [![arXiv](https://img.shields.io/badge/arXiv-2502.18754-b31b1b.svg)](https://arxiv.org/abs/2502.18754)

-This repository contains our custome LLM-based recommendation agent built for the **WWW'25 AgentSociety Challenge**.
+This repository contains our custom LLM-based recommendation agent built for the **WWW'25 AgentSociety Challenge**.
 Our work focuses exclusively on the **Recommendation Track**, where the goal is to design agents that can generate high-quality, context-aware item recommendations in a simulated environment based on open-source datasets.
 We have 2 different implementations of the recommendation agents, see **CS245_RecAgent.py** and **CS245_RecAgent2.py**.

 ---